 Stumbling unexpectedly upon the Double Down in its natural habitat was like encountering a rare and repugnant animal in the wild—call it the Greater New England Grease Chicken Bacon Toad.
 We entered the Double Down’s sanctuary and were content to merely gaze in awe as an affable fellow ordered a Double Down.
 He explained that he had just gotten back from buying groceries at Whole Foods, and figured he was entitled to treat himself to the most repulsive-sounding greaseball in Christendom.

 My curiosity was piqued, and since Patton Oswalt didn’t happen to be in Providence at the time, I figured I would venture into the very mouth of madness and eat one of these hellspawns myself.
 I should probably mention that I have the feeble stomach of an old man.
 I begin every day by popping Prilosec, then help myself to a Cherry Tums chaser.
 That’s just how I get down.
-I was
+I was battling a cold—my aging body is disintegrating rapidly—so I didn’t have much of an appetite to begin with, but I was going to choke down a Double Down if it killed me or made me violently ill.
+It nearly did both.

 Feeling fearless in a fearful sort of way, I ordered the Double Down combo—a Double Down sandwich, an overflowing order of potato wedges, and an ice-cold Mountain Dew—then sat down to ponder this unholiest of creations.